arazni/pathfinder-analysis/publish/index.md

 # Welcome to my Pathfinder Analysis Notebook

 A couple years ago, my Google Sheets analyses and charts came to a screeching halt.
+It wouldn't load anymore.
 There comes a point where dozens of charts that depend on thousands of calculated rows of data that themselves depend on thousands of calculated rows that themselves...
 You get the idea.
 It was calculations all the way down.

 Then I did a bunch of analysis in F# and enjoyed the process of it but burned out on trying to share it with people.
 Well, now I'm working on actually making it meaningfully shareable!
 And there's excitement in the webpage updating so smoothly as I work on it (although getting it deployed was a bit of a headache).